 The U.S. Department of Veterans Affairs (VA) disability claims process is notoriously complex.
 Because of a backlog of claims, it may take many months to receive a determination from the VA on your claim.

-The Berry Law Firm provides experienced VA disability claims representation nationwide.
+Berry Law provides experienced VA disability claims representation nationwide.
 We work quickly and pursue every option available to you.

 We begin by interviewing our clients to learn about their service experience and medical conditions as well as the status of their VA claims.
 When we have this information, we develop a strategy for each claim.
 This often includes gathering the necessary evidence to prove a service connection.